 Management uses widely recognized valuation techniques for determining the fair value of financial and non-financial instruments that are not actively traded and quoted.
 The most frequently applied valuation techniques include: i) discounted value of expected cash flows, ii) relative value, iii) option pricing methodologies, iv) private placement financing techniques, and v) internally developed models.
-In some cases, it may be reasonable and appropriate to value at cost, where there has been no material subsequent event affecting value.
+In some cases, it may be reasonable and appropriate to value at cost where it represents the most reasonable estimate of fair value.

-2. Basis of Presentation and Significant Accounting Policies (Cont'd) Fair Value Measurements (Cont'd)
+Fair Value Measurements (Cont'd)